Senior Research Fellow

-As Director of Applied Qualitative Research and Community Mobilization, Sullivan leads a team of researchers who work with field partners using qualitative research to inform youth development goals, policy, practice and quantitative measures – in their own organizations and the field at large.
+As a Senior Research Fellow, Sullivan provides senior-level scholarship for major research initiatives and leads collaborative efforts to integrate learning from research with field- and practice-building partnerships, tools and other resources.
 She rejoined the Search Institute team in 2011, after completing her Doctorate in Education at the Harvard Graduate School of Education.
 She first joined Search in the late 1990s as a researcher and senior consultant with a focus on building statewide youth development initiatives.

 - Doctorate in Education (Ed.D.), Human Development and Education, Harvard Graduate School of Education